v6cord/VVVVVV/FEATURES.md

 - `nointerrupt`/`yesinterrupt` are now `setinterrupt(on/off)`

+- `playmusicfile(file)` has been removed

+- you can use the newly-added callback `custom_sfx_ended`, which sets %path%, for many of the same usecases

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting